ifaronti/Ifas-Accordion-Solution/README.md

 The use of element attributes to effect CSS changes.
 That's the reason I picked up this challenge.
 Yes!
 I will be using a lot of element attributes in my future codes

-The codes below are the reasons I wanted to do this challenge and ensure I have a good grip of the below:
+The codes below are the reasons I wanted to do this challenge and ensure I have a good grip of them:

 ```html
 <button